zizhaozhang/tandemnet/README.md

 #### Evaluation
     sh scripts/eval.sh

-All results will be saved in the folders inside checkpoints/tandemnet.
+All results will be organized and saved in the folders inside checkpoints/tandemnet.

 ### Please consider to cite the paper if it is useful
 ```